-In assigning sites, the CFPC and MCC take the needs of the candidates into consideration.
+In assigning sites, the CFPC takes the needs of the candidates into consideration.
 Priorities include the following:

 - Assigning the exam location for candidates at their home residency school, city of residency, or nearest location in an effort to minimize travel

 - Coordinating sites with dates and locations of the MCCQE Part II exam

 - Availability to respond to special accommodations